logicalclocks/hops-docs/docs/getting_started/gettingstarted.rst

 Going further
 -------------

-For detailed instructions on how to perform production deployments in-house or in the cloud, see :ref:`hops-installer`.
+For detailed instructions on how to perform production deployments in-house or in the cloud, see :ref:`installation`.